 Smile, you’re on camera!

-And most Brits are okay with that.
+And most Americans are okay with that.

 "Bodycams are quickly becoming an accepted part of the public safety toolkit."